Bram Peters

+Career

+Sprinting

 Peters participated in the 4 x 400 m relay at the 2012 European Athletics Championships, where his team came in seventh.
 At the 2013 European Athletics U23 Championships, he came in fourth in the 400 m race, and participated in the 4 x 400 m relay, where his team came in seventh.
 In 2014, he won the 400 m race at the Dutch Indoor Athletics Championships.
 At the 2014 IAAF World Indoor Championships, he participated in the 400 m race, where he came in fourth in his heat.

+Peters retired as an athlete at the age of 24.

+Coaching

+At the age of 18, he started as a trainer, beside his sprinting career.

 Since age 25, he has worked as an athletics coach at National Sports Centre Papendal.
 He is from Heesch.

+He has been coaching Femke Bol, first as main coach and since 2019 as assistant to Laurent Meuwly.